Symplectic Hodge Theory on Lie Algebroids: Introduction

 \subsection{Background}

-Hodge theory for Symplectic Manifolds was introduced by Ehresmann and Liberman and rediscovered by Brylinski \cite{10.4310/jdg/1214442161}; Brylinksi conjectured that on a Symplectic Manifold $(M,\omega)$ of dimension $2m$ every deRham cohomology class admits a symplectic harmonic representative.
-Mathieu \cite{Mathieu} and Yan \cite{YAN1996143} independently showed that the Brylinksi conjecture holds true if and only if $(M^{2m},\omega)$ satisfies the Strong Lefschetz Property, that is for all $0 \leq k \leq m$, the map
+Hodge theory for symplectic manifolds was introduced by Ehresmann and Liberman and rediscovered by Brylinski \cite{BrylinskiPoisson}.
+Brylinski conjectured that on a symplectic manifold $(M,\omega)$ of dimension $2m$, every deRham cohomology class admits a symplectic harmonic representative.
+Mathieu \cite{Mathieu} and Yan \cite{YAN1996143} independently showed that the Brylinski conjecture holds true if and only if $(M^{2m},\omega)$ satisfies the strong Lefschetz property, that is for all $0 \leq k \leq m$, the map